Clinical Psychology Training Programme

 0113 343 2732

 The Leeds Programme was established in 1965 and is one of the longest running clinical psychology courses in the UK.
-It is based in the Academic Unit of Psychiatry and Behavioural Sciences (Head: Professor Allan House) which forms part of the Leeds Institute of Health Sciences in the Faculty of Medicine and Health.
-It has close links with colleagues in the faculty, particularly the School of Psychology (Head: Dr Peter Gardner).
-The programme also has close links with local clinical psychologists.
+It is based in the Division of Psychological and Social Medicine which forms part of the Leeds Institute of Health Sciences in the Faculty of Medicine and Health.
+It has close links with colleagues in the faculty, particularly the School of Psychology.
+The programme also has close links with the clinical psychologists in local NHS Trusts.

 This is a three-year full-time Programme, successful completion of which leads to the award of the degree of Doctor of Clinical Psychology (DClinPsychol) which confers eligibility to apply for registration as a practitioner psychologist with the Health & Care Professions Council (HCPC).
 Attendance at all course components is mandatory, including the induction period.
 Applicants should note that the University does not accredit prior learning or award an aegrotat degree for this scheme of study (DClinPsychol).
 All trainees are required to complete the full programme of training in order to qualify.